 Nobody: Negative Maker

-Words such as 'nobody', 'nowhere', or 'nothing' are negative makers.
-It means in standard English, when we use these negative makers in a sentence, we should not commonly use a negative verb.
+Words such as 'nobody', 'nowhere', or 'nothing' are negative markers.
+It means in standard English, when we use these negative markers in a sentence, we should not commonly use a negative verb.

 I opened the door and said hello but there was